bigdatagenomics/adam/docs/cli/conversions.rst

 ----------------

-These tools convert data between a legacy genomic file format and using ADAM’s schemas to store data in Parquet.
+These tools convert data between a legacy genomic file format and using ADAM's schemas to store data in Parquet.

 fasta2adam and adam2fasta
 ~~~~~~~~~~~~~~~~~~~~~~~~~